Vaccination and Homeopathy

 Vaccination is mega-business.
 The pharmaceutical industry is thoroughly entangled with the medical establishment, resulting in conflicts of interest and the dissemination of one-sided, pro-vaccine propaganda.

-Vaccines may sometimes provide protection against certain diseases, but their effectiveness has been exaggerated.
-Artificial stimulation of antibody production is no guarantee of immunity; outbreaks of diseases can occur in those fully vaccinated against them.
-Vaccination played at best a minor role in the decline in killer infectious diseases.
+Vaccines may sometimes suppress outward signs of illness, but their effectiveness has been exaggerated.
+Artificial stimulation of antibody production disrupts the immune system and does not guarantee ‘immunity’; outbreaks of diseases can occur in those fully vaccinated against them.
+The decline in deadly ‘infectious’ diseases was mainly due to improved nutrition, sanitation and hygiene.

-Contracting relatively harmless diseases as a child usually provides lifelong immunity and can help the immune system to mature.
-Since vaccine-induced immunity decreases over time, mass vaccination results in more people catching the diseases in question at a later age, when complications may be more serious.
+Contracting relatively harmless diseases as a child usually provides lifelong ‘immunity’ and can help the immune system to mature.
+Since vaccines only temporarily suppress certain diseases, mass vaccination results in more people catching the diseases in question at a later age, when complications may be more serious.

-Vaccines are toxic and far less safe than commonly claimed.
+Vaccines are toxic and can cause severe adverse reactions.
 Serious short-term effects have been played down, and long-term health consequences have not been properly researched.
-The growing dependency on vaccines appears to have contributed to the rise in autoimmune diseases.
+The growing use of vaccines has contributed to the rise in chronic, degenerative and autoimmune diseases.

 Vaccines have caused widespread harm, suffering and death in developing countries, as malnourished children are most vulnerable to adverse reactions.
-More dangerous vaccines no longer used in developed countries are still used on a mass scale in the third world.
-The biggest killers in the third world are malnutrition, lack of clean drinking water, and poor sanitation.
+More dangerous vaccines no longer used in developed countries are still used on a mass scale in poor countries.
+The biggest killers in the undeveloped world are malnutrition, lack of clean drinking water, and poor sanitation.

 Homeoprophylaxis offers a safe and effective alternative to vaccination.
 The effectiveness of homeopathic remedies cannot be explained in terms of the materialistic paradigm of modern medicine; we are far more than just our physical bodies.

-Elisabeth Carmack, PhD, ND, Vaccinations and your children, 1998, www.classicalhomeschooling.com/html/fourth_issue_vacci_.html [unavailable]
+Elisabeth Carmack, PhD, ND, Vaccinations and your children, 1998, classicalhomeschooling.com

 Joanna Karpasea-Jones, Vaccination: Everything you should know about your child’s jabs and more ..., Liskeard, Cornwall: Exposure Publishing, 5th ed., 2006